-- Sustain a balanced and efficient mix of land uses to meet the current and future needs of the city. - Promote Swartz Creek as an optimal place to live, operate a business, and visit at all phases of life. - Encourage walkability within the public realm by advocating for "human scale" development.
+- Sustain a balanced and efficient mix of land uses to meet the current and future needs of the City. - Promote Swartz Creek as an optimal place to live, operate a business, and visit at all phases of life. - Encourage walkability within the public realm by advocating for pedestrian-oriented development.